martinjc/cmt112/README.md

 The module leader for CMT112 is Martin Chorley.

 My office is N/2.15, and during the Autumn semester I am generally available there Monday, Tuesday and Thursday afternoons.
+It's usually best to email me if you'd like to come see me about something.

 I can be emailed at [chorleymj@cf.ac.uk](mailto:chorleymj@cardiff.ac.uk), and can be found on Twitter as [@martinjc](https://www.twitter.com/martinjc).